bosuweru/file-reporter/README.md

 # 📁 File Reporter

 A PowerShell script that reports file metadata via a graphical user interface.
+This script also returns a comma-separated values (CSV) file which can be imported into a spreadsheet.

 ## Licensing